DataDog/datadog-sync-cli/README.md

 ## Purpose

 The purpose of the datadog-sync-cli package is providing an easy way to sync resources across Datadog organizations.

+The source organization will not be modified, but the destination organization will have resources created and updated during by `sync command.

 ## Requirements